AnuragTaparia/CRTP-Notes/Domain Enumeration.md

 #Power view
 Find-LocalAdminAccess -Verbose
 ```
+- See Find-WMILocalAdminAccess.ps1 and Find-PSRemotingLocalAdminAccess.ps1 (provide list of machine for less noise)
 - Find computers where a domain admin (or specified user/group) has sessions
 ```
 #Power view